pculllback/atml3-docs/source/includes/_methods.md

       - returns a list with entries that have type=yellowcard, in our example entry 2 of the original list.

     filter( list($list), [entry -> #entry.type == "yellowcard" ])
-      - does the same thing as the last example but uses a λ-function to match the object. in this example the entry variable of the λ- function contains the complete object to be matched.
+      - does the same thing as the last example but uses a λ-method to match the object. in this example the entry variable of the λ- method contains the complete object to be matched.

     filter( list($list), [entry, index, context -> #entry.type == "yellowcard" ], object($context_object))
-      - this is the maximum λ-function, which contains the current
+      - this is the maximum λ-method, which contains the current
 ```

 Parameters:

 * `list` - a list that should be filtered
-* `filter` - a filter definition, either as a Key / Value object (equal filter only) or a λ-function (complex filters possible)
+* `filter` - a filter definition, either as a Key / Value object (equal filter only) or a λ-method (complex filters possible)
 * `context` - something given to each call of the λ as a context object

 ### list_pos()